Hippocrates: Hippocratic Oath

 The Hippocratic Oath, a seminal document on the ethics of medical practice, was attributed to Hippocrates in antiquity although new information shows it may have been written after his death.
 This is probably the most famous document of the Hippocratic Corpus.
-Recently the authenticity of the document's author has come under scrutiny.
+Recently, the authenticity of the document's author has come under scrutiny.
 While the Oath is rarely used in its original form today, it serves as a foundation for other, similar oaths and laws that define good medical practice and morals.
-Such derivatives are regularly taken today by medical graduates about to enter medical practice.
+Such derivatives are regularly taken by modern medical graduates about to enter medical practice.

 Legacy

 Although Hippocrates neither founded the school of medicine named after him, nor wrote most of the treatises attributed to him, he is traditionally regarded as the "Father of Medicine".
 His contributions revolutionized the practice of medicine; but after his death the advancement stalled.
 So revered was Hippocrates that his teachings were largely taken as too great to be improved upon and no significant advancements of his methods were made for a long time.
-The centuries after Hippocrates' death were marked as much by retrograde movement as by further advancement.
+The centuries after Hippocrates's death were marked as much by retrograde movement as by further advancement.
 For instance, "after the Hippocratic period, the practice of taking clinical case-histories died out," according to Fielding Garrison.

 After Hippocrates, another significant physician was Galen, a Greek who lived from AD 129 to AD 200.
 Galen perpetuated the tradition of Hippocratic medicine, making some advancements, but also some regressions.
 In the Middle Ages, the Islamic world adopted Hippocratic methods and developed new medical technologies.
 After the European Renaissance, Hippocratic methods were revived in western Europe and even further expanded in the 19th century.
-Notable among those who employed Hippocrates' rigorous clinical techniques were Thomas Sydenham, William Heberden, Jean-Martin Charcot and William Osler.
+Notable among those who employed Hippocrates's rigorous clinical techniques were Thomas Sydenham, William Heberden, Jean-Martin Charcot and William Osler.
 Henri Huchard, a French physician, said that these revivals make up "the whole history of internal medicine."